skiadas/PanthR/docs/source/API.rst

 Each object typically includes at least the following keys:

 :hash:
     A number used to identify an object within its workspace.
 Objects may change name but should retain their hash.
 This could simply start with 1 for the first created object in the workspace, and increase from there.
 Numbers corresponding to deleted objects are not recovered.
+Alternatively, hashes could be used to identify these objects within the databases, in which case they need to be unique across all workspaces and all users.
 :type:
     The type of the object, e.g. variable, dataset, graph etc.
 :name: